 How to Decide When to Retire

 As you near the end of your career, do you know when to retire?
 If not, you aren’t alone.
 This is a question that many people struggle to answer throughout their professional lives.
-In fact, the answer is different for everyone.
+When in fact, the answer is different for everyone.

 Generally, the best time to retire is between the ages of 62 and 70.
 According to the U.S. Census Bureau, the average retirement age in America today is 63.
 However, retiring this early will greatly affect your Social Security and Medicare benefits.
 Read on to learn more about this important decision.

 Factors That Determine When to Retire

 There are a variety of factors that you need to consider before determining your retirement age.
 For example, these include: